mtmanning93/Reach_reports/README.md

 #### Likes

 Each report has a 'like' button.
 A registered user can click it to like a report.
-The same user can click the same button to then unlike the report.
-The thumbs up icon changes color when liked.
-Providing user feeback the likes counter next to it will also increment or decrement accordingly.
+The same user can click the same button then unlike the report.
+The thumbs-up icon changes color when liked.
+Providing user feedback the likes counter next to it will also increment or decrement accordingly.

 If an unregistered user attempts to click the like button a tooltip shows suggesting them to register in order to like and comment.